Matthieu Vaxivière

-Matthieu Vaxivière (born 3 December 1994) is a French racing driver from Limoges, France who currently drives for Alpine in the LMP2 class of the FIA World Endurance Championship.
+Matthieu Vaxivière (born 3 December 1994) is a French racing driver from Limoges.
+He has been a factory driver for the Alpine brand since 2021, as part of which he has competed in the Hypercar class of the FIA World Endurance Championship.
+Vaxivière is also renowned for his prowess in the LMP2 category; he has scored two class podiums at the 24 Hours of Le Mans and won the Pro-Am title of the European Le Mans Series with AF Corse in 2023 and 2024.

 Career

 Karting

 Vaxivière started his racing career in 2005 in the Karting Championship of France.

 Car racing debut

 Having made his car racing debut in the MitJet Series in 2010, Vaxivière progressed to the French F4 Championship the subsequent year.
 A successful campaign followed, as he took the title by winning three races, which included a double victory at Pau.

 Formula Renault 2.0

 Vaxiviere entered his debut season of the Eurocup Formula Renault 2.0 in 2012 with Tech 1 Racing, which he finished in 29th position with a single point.
 The Frenchman experienced a more fruitful year in 2013, ending up tenth overall with a pair of victories at Aragón proving to be the highlight of the season.

 Formula Renault 3.5

 After his two seasons in the Eurocup, Vaxivière graduated to the Formula Renault 3.5 Series for the 2014 season, driving for Lotus alongside Marlon Stöckinger.
 He finished eighth overall despite missing two rounds due to an injury.

 Vaxivière returned to Lotus for the 2015 season.
 Three wins and a heap of podiums made the French driver vice-champion.

 For the first season of the newly rebranded Formula V8 3.5 Series, Vaxivière would partner Matevos Isaakyan at SMP Racing.
 This season, the Frenchman amassed seven podiums, two of which were wins, and took home fourth place in the standings.